do4ng/supront/README.md

 # supront

- Supront is a html tool for production
+Supront is a xhtml tool for production